Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Superradiant scattering

 Eq. (\ref{eq:HH}) indicates that the $\mathcal{H}$ function remains positive on the interval of interest.
-For instance, we can check this point by taking $\ell=1$ and small scalar field mass, $\bar{m}=0.6$, while plotting this function as the other variables run on the following intervals, $0<s<1$ and $0<q<1$.
-Also, we consider the case with $\ell=1$ and large scalar field mass, $\bar{m}=1.6$.
-In all the cases explored, we obtain that (\ref{eq:eQF}) satisfies the well-known lower bound $e/m\gtrsim 1$, in agreement with the RN case \cite{hod4} and the numerical simulation reported in \cite{gual}.
-Even though these charged black holes are not found in Nature, they represent a nice toy model for helping us understand better the theoretical side of them, enlarging our views on black holes in extended theories of gravity \footnote{An important fact in relation to the superradiance/superradiant instability for charged dilatonic black holes is that the reflection amplitude is lower than the Reissner-Nordstr\"om case.
-It would seem that the addition of a new degree of freedom does not necessarily help to enhance the superradiance effect.
+For instance, we can check this point by taking $\ell=1$ and small scalar field mass, $\bar{m}=0.6$, while plotting this function over the interval $0<s<1$ and $0<q<1$.
+We also consider the $\ell=1$ case with large scalar field mass, $\bar{m}=1.6$.
+In all the cases explored, we obtain that (\ref{eq:eQF}) satisfies the well-known lower bound $e/m\gtrsim 1$; in agreement with the RN case \cite{hod4} and the numerical simulation reported in \cite{gual}.
+Even though these charged black holes are not found in Nature, they represent an excellent toy model for helping us understand better the theoretical side of them, enlarging our views on black holes in extended gravity theories.\footnote{An important fact concerning the superradiance/superradiant instability for charged dilatonic black holes is that the reflection amplitude is lower than the Reissner-Nordstr\"om case.
+It would seem that adding a new degree of freedom does not necessarily help enhance the superradiance effect, at least for perturbation with a scalar field.
 One way to understand this point is by noticing that both theories are not equivalent.
 Starting from $\phi=\phi_{0}=cte$ in the EMd theory, we obtain that $F^2=0$ which can be satisfied by $F_{\mu\nu}=0$, leading to $R_{\mu\nu}=0$.}.